 What's inside this article:

-Where can I embed images?
+- Where can I embed images?

-Follow these steps to embed an image:
+To embed an internal image:

 - Select + Attach (the plus icon) next to the image you want to embed.

 - Set exactly how the embedded image will be displayed.
 When you're satisfied with the settings, hit Add.
 For instructions, go to the following section:

 You see a placeholder representing the embed in CKEditor.
 If needed, you can update the embedded image.

 The steps for embedding an external image are similar to those for embedding an internal image.
 However, you need to go to Single item > Image > External.